Robert Fabbio

-Robert "Bob" Fabbio (born June 21, 1957) is an American entrepreneur, technologist, and venture capitalist.
+Robert Fabbio (born June 21, 1957) is an American entrepreneur, technologist, and venture capitalist.
 He is best known for founding companies in and around Austin, Texas.

 Education

-Fabbio received his AAS in Chemistry from Mohawk Valley Community College, a BA in Chemistry/Computer Science from State University of New York at Potsdam, and a MS in Computer Science and Technology from the Rochester Institute of Technology.
+Fabbio received his AAS in chemistry from Mohawk Valley Community College, a BA in chemistry and computer science from State University of New York at Potsdam, and a MS in computer science and technology from the Rochester Institute of Technology.